Last updated 20th May, 2025

 In terms of relocating the actual meter, this can take as little as a day for a straight-forward relocation, with disruption to your service being kept to a minimum.

-In the event that relocating your meter is not straight-forward enough for your gas supplier to complete, you will need to contact your local gas transporter for their advice and a quote for the work involved.
+In the event that relocating your gas meter is not straight-forward enough for your gas supplier to complete, you will need to contact your local gas transporter for their advice and a quote for the work involved.

-Your gas transporter will keep you informed throughout the process.
+Whatever is required, your gas transporter will keep you informed throughout the process.

 Here are a few cost factors to take in to consideration when moving a gas meter: